pip-services/pip-services-docs/content/en/net/kafka/_index.md

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

-    The Kafka module contains a set of components for messaging using the Kafka protocol.
-Contains the implementation of the components for working with messages: KafkaMessageQueue, KafkaConnectionResolver.
+    It contains a set of components for messaging using the Kafka protocol.
 ---

 ### Packages